Later Roman Empire: State administration

 The Roman Empire under the first tetrarchy, showing the dioceses and the four tetrarchs' zones of influence post-299.

-State administration underwent more structural changes during the period starting with Diocletian's ascension and ending with Theodosius' death than in the previous three centuries.
+State administration underwent more structural changes during the period starting with Diocletian's ascension and ending with Theodosius's death than in the previous three centuries.
 By the end of the 4th century, a highly centralized bureaucratic system, employing about 35,000 officials, operated state affairs.
 In comparison, the central administration employed less than a thousand full-time bureaucrats during the reign of the first emperors.

 The Roman Empire was divided into about 50 provinces in the 260s.
 As almost all provinces were split into two under Diocletian, the early-4th-century Laterculus Veronensis already listed almost 100 provinces.
 Diocletian grouped the provinces into 12 new territorial units, known as dioceses.
 Each diocese was ruled by a vicarius who reported to one of the two praetorian prefects.
 The head of the large Diocese of the East bore the title of Comes Orientis, while the provinces Africa and Asia remained under the rule of proconsuls who reported directly to the emperors.
 The praetorian prefects were the highest-ranking military, financial and judicial officials, and the appointment of the vicarii eased their administrative burdens.
 The maintenance of two separate hierarchies of equestrian and senatorial offices became obsolete by the end of the 3rd century.
 Diocletian replaced the old system with a new hierarchy of imperial officials and made the senatorial rank available to all who held high offices in imperial administration.
 Under the new system, civil and military hierarchies were separated.
 The provincial governors were no more responsible for military affairs, although they were occasionally ordered to lead a military campaign or build a fort.
 The traditional senatorial aristocracy mainly held offices with limited military responsibility, while military career became open to non-Roman soldiery.
 The new imperial aristocracy was based on office-holding instead of inherited wealth and family connections.